Colegio de Contadores de Chile

 Furthermore, the CCCH is a member of the Latin American Accounting Standard Setters Group and participates in the international standard-setting process by providing comments to exposure drafts on a regional level.

-If deemed feasible, the CCCH is encouraged to consider how it might promote the need for the full adoption of IFRS for banks and other financial institutions in the jurisdiction to the CMF.
+If deemed feasible, the CCCH is encouraged to consider how it might continue to promote the need for the full adoption of IFRS for banks and other financial institutions in the jurisdiction to the CMF.

 Current Status: Sustain